 VOD (Video on Demand)

-A recorded version of a live stream or pre-produced video made available for playback at any time.
+A recorded version of a live stream or pre-produced video is made available for playback at any time.
 Platforms like YouTube and Vimeo automatically save streams as VODs.

 Video Bitrate